marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 Luckily I was wrong, and when I got home that night my brain began to work on the challenge ahead.

-A few months later, we were successfully scraping Instagram, **tracking 4 millions influencers on a daily basis**, while growing a database of over 100 millions Instagram profiles.
+A few months later, we were successfully scraping Instagram, **tracking 4 million influencers on a daily basis**, while growing a database of over 100 million Instagram profiles.

 This is how [FetchQ][fetchq] came to life.
 Possibly the most challenging project of my entire career.
 And the whole story is available on youtube: